Maintenance in New York

 For further information, see IRS Publication 523.

-The article "Maintenance in New York - An Introduction to Spousal Support in NY Matrimonial Actions" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Maintenance in New York - An Introduction to Spousal Support in NY Matrimonial Actions" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.